cnichte/basic-electron-typescript-react-starter/README.md

 ![Screenshot Example-Module User-List](readme-images/screenshot-004.png)

 Example-Module User-`View`.
-THis is a non-editable view of a single entry from the list.
+This is a non-editable view of a single entry from the list.

 ![Screenshot Example-Module User-View](readme-images/screenshot-005.png)